-New for spring 2019, we present ‘The Gilded Gardens of Cliveden’; a programme inspired by the 24 carat gilded golden gates on the Sounding chamber and the hundreds of thousands of daffodils across the estate.
+Returning for spring 2020, we present ‘The Gilded Gardens of Cliveden’; a programme inspired by the 24 carat gilded golden gates on the Sounding chamber and the hundreds of thousands of daffodils across the estate.
 The Gilded Gardens will go through many phases of flowering, depending on the spring weather, meaning you can visit throughout March and April.
 Visitors were unable to see the daffodils we had on display in 2020, so we have kept the same varieties to show this year.

 A herald of spring

 This year we’ve increased the estate's Narcissus pseudonarcissus population by 5,000.
 This is a wild, native variety which grows naturally in the grounds and can be seen scattered round the formal gardens.